gonzalo123/lumen_sns_cloudwatch/README.md

-Handling Amazon SNS messages with PHP and Lumen and CloudWatch
+Handling Amazon SNS messages with PHP, Lumen and CloudWatch
 ======

-This days I'm involve with Amazon and since I am migrating my backends to Lumen I'm going to play a little bit with AWS and Lumen.
+This days I'm involve with Amazon's AWS and since I am migrating my backends to Lumen I'm going to play a little bit with AWS and Lumen.
 Today I want to create a simple Lumen server to handle SNS notifications.
-One end point to listen to SNS and another one emit notifications.
+One end-point to listen to SNS and another one to emit notifications.
 I also want to register logs within CloudWatch.
 Let's start.

 First the Lumen server.